shrutinarad16/ShrutiNarad_21BCS10829/README.md

 # WebWizardry
-.
-E-Learning Platform for Students.In this phase, students need to make a website that contains various modules of learning materials.
+E-Learning Platform for Students - In this phase, students need to make a website that contains various modules of learning materials.

 ## Team Details
-### Team Member 1
+### Team Leader
 Leader : Shruti Manohar Narad

 UID    : 21BCS10829